by CSyphrett and Doc Quantum

 “We’ll soon find out,” said the Peacemaker.
 “Let’s get these two to the Vault for a full medical examination.
 Let the Blue Beetle know we’ll need his chemistry skills.
 They might have been given time-delayed drugs to keep them from talking upon capture.”

 Sarge Steel and Tiffany Sinn arranged for the Sentinels of Justice to be brought into the loop as Checkmate and its LAW unit tried to determine what happened to the prisoners they had detained.
 Steel intentionally kept Project Dragon and its operatives out of the loop for the simple reason that he didn’t trust them.
 Once a family of criminals, always a family of criminals, he mused.
+As for the Paragons, they were still largely unknown rookies, and he didn’t want to deal with any wildcards.

 Then the satellites began to feed two similar situations to the monitor boards.
 Two giant beanstalks had appeared.
 One was planted in Cuba, the other in Japan.
 The State Department had tried to get in touch with the communist leader of the latter, but Fidel Castro had denied intervention by U.S. forces except at Guantanamo Bay.
 The U.S. Navy had moved in to begin an evacuation if it became necessary.